Mwiche96/OhMyGrid/docs/tools.md

 9. **Expert and Peer Cross-Validation**

     Experienced technical mappers and energy system experts regularly review the data, particularly in complex regions with overlapping voltages, substations, or unusual infrastructure types.
+In combination with qualitative comparisons with third-party studies, statistics or official electrical grid maps, these experts gather all insights about data quality.
 They are capable of comaring different validation results to approve, release and version control electrical grid data.
-Their feedback informs the community of any major grid issues identified.
+They can compare different validation results in order to approve, release and control the version of electrical grid data.
+This allows them to update the community on any significant grid data issues that have been identified.

 10. **AI-Assisted Spot Checks & Field Validation**